bermarte/app-theme/development-strategy.md

 ### Branches

 1. This user story was developed on a brach called `images`
-2. It was merged to `master` when the feature was finished
+2. It was merged into `master` when the feature was finished

+## 2. User Story: COPY THE FLEXBOXGRID CSS
+* Write this step in the devlopment strategy (then stage, commit and push)
+* From master, crete locally the branch css
+`git branch css`
+* Switch to the css branch
+`git checkout css`
+* Copy the flexbox css file inside the css folder, stage the changes and commit
+* Push the branch to GitHub and create the same branch online
+`git push origin css`
 ...